Design Principle

 The most important element might be the one you can’t see

 Every logo is two things at once: the shape of what’s there, and the shape of what isn’t.
 Amateur designers see only the first.
-Great designers see both — and use the second as the primary carrier of meaning.
+Strong designers see both, and often use the second as the primary carrier of meaning.

 Negative space is the empty area surrounding and within a logo.
-Used well, it’s where the cleverest marks reveal their second idea: the FedEx arrow, the WWF panda’s missing contour, the NBC peacock’s tail feathers, the Carrefour “C” in French supermarket arrows.
-Each is a logo that works on two levels — literal on first read, conceptual on second.
+Used well, it is where marks reveal their second idea: the FedEx arrow, the WWF panda’s missing contour, the NBC peacock’s tail feathers, the Carrefour “C” in French supermarket arrows.
+Each logo works on two levels.
+Literal on first read, conceptual on second.

 Why negative space is harder than it looks

-The test is this: if you filled in the negative space with a color, does the logo still communicate the same meaning?
-If yes, your negative space isn’t load-bearing — it’s just padding.
-If no, you’ve achieved the real thing.
+The test is simple.
+If you filled in the negative space with a color, would the logo still communicate the same meaning?
+If yes, your negative space is just padding.
+If no, it is doing real work.

 How it applies to logo construction